Bengal minister arrested over school jobs scam | Politics

 Bengal minister arrested over school jobs scam

-West Bengal Industry Minister Partha Chatterjee was arrested by Enforcement Directorate ED on Saturday in connection with its investigation into alleged school jobs scam, an official of the agency said.The TMC secretary general, who was the state education minister when the scam took place, was arrested after around 26 hours of grilling in connection with the probe.We are keeping a close watch on the situation.
+West Bengal Industry Minister Partha Chatterjee was arrested by Enforcement Directorate ED on Saturday in connection with its investigation into the alleged school jobs scam, an official of the agency said.The TMC secretary general, who was the state education minister when the scam took place, was arrested after around 26 hours of grilling in connection with the probe since Friday morning.We are keeping a close watch on the situation.

 - Country: